About mountain lions

 should call the Colorado Parks and Wildlife

-Northeast Region Service Center, 303-291-7277, if they see a mountain lion between 8 a.m. and 5 p.m.
+Northeast Region Service Center, 303-291-7227, if they see a mountain lion between 8 a.m. and 5 p.m.
 Monday through Friday.
-Call your local sheriff's office outside those hours.
+Call your local sheriff's office or police department outside those hours.

 For more information, view Living with Wildlife in Lion Country